 Professional Liability Coverage – What are the coverage limits?
 Is the coverage on a claims-made basis or an occurrence basis?
 Will the employer provide tail coverage following a physician’s departure?
 Is so-called “nose” coverage required?

 Restrictive Covenants/Non-Competition – Does the agreement have restrictive covenants that are reasonable in scope and duration?
 Are the non-competition covenants consistent with the market?
 What options might the practitioner have in the community if they find themselves in a non-compete restricted period?
 How do the termination provisions interact with the non-competition provisions?
 Is there a buy-out?
 Do the enforcement provisions provide for attorneys’ fees?

 Term and Termination – How long is the initial term?
 Does the initial term have an impact on repayment of things like recruitment bonuses, moving expenses, or student loans?
 How much notice does each party need to provide for no-cause termination?
 What are sufficient grounds under which a party can invoke for-cause termination?

-If you have any questions, please feel free to contact Michael Jenkins or an attorney with BrownWinick's Health Law practice Group.
+If you have any questions, please feel free to contact any attorney with BrownWinick’s Health Law practice Group.